chuckreynolds/WPFBOGP/readme.txt

 1. The Open Graph admin options panel has all options laid out in one easy place.
 The rest is all behind the scenes.

 == Upgrade Notice ==
+= 2.0.5 =
+Fixes issues with dollar signs and special characters in titles and descriptions

 = 2.0.3 =
 This update should fix the "Parser Mismatched Metadata" warnings Facebook started throwing.